 Set goals and determine to make them happen.
 We all love the feeling of checking items off a to-do list.
 Knowing we have successfully achieved what we set out to accomplish is highly satisfying.
 To begin, create a list that inspires you but also allows for realistic flexibility.
 Identify specific personal or professional changes you would like to make.
 Next, set reasonable benchmarks to keep yourself accountable to achieving the goals.
 Finally, if you fall behind, do not quit.
 Instead, simply pick up where you became side-tracked and press on to your targeted end.
 Never underestimate the power of direction.
 Movement towards your goal, however fast or slow, is still momentum in the right direction.
 Proving you can make the progress you envision builds gratifying self-regard.

-Find humor in your personal imperfections.
+Find humor in personal imperfections.

-Show patience and kindness to others.
+Show respect to others.

 Even though you may be able to find humor in your own imperfections, you should never overplay the flaws of others.
 A confident individual maintains respect for others.
 Regard for the dignity of others in the way you extend yourself communicates inherent value – for yourself as well as others with whom you interact.

 Considering these three important tips for developing self-regard, what practical action items will you immediately apply?e.